 Napoli Culinary Academy (NCA) is a non-profit organization that prides itself in helping the community in any way it can.
-For years, in addition to donating thousands of dollars in complimentary culinary classes and scholarships to many charities for their fundraising events, we have given partial and full scholarships to low-income students so that they can learn the skills they need, through our Culinary Arts Management Diploma program, in order to better their lives.
+For years, in addition to donating thousands of dollars in complimentary culinary classes and scholarships to many charities for their fundraising events, we give thousands of dollars in partial and full scholarships to low-income and at-risk students so that they can learn the skills they need, through our Culinary Arts Management Diploma program, in order to better their lives.
 Low-income and at-risk students have been graduating from our Academy for years and proceeding to open their own businesses or acquiring fantastic jobs in the culinary and hospitality industries.

 Our Academy Director, Chef Hassi Sadri, was honored with a distinguished nomination and award of the Annual DVPC Award (Domestic Violence Prevention Collaboration) - The Symbol of Service Award - by The DVPC, comprised of law enforcement representatives including the Sacramento County Sheriff’s Dept and District Attorney’s Office, government representatives, and local non-profits that have been in existence since 2003 and function as a multi-agency response dedicated to the prevention of domestic violence through Advocacy, Education and Training, Intervention, Law Enforcement, and Coordination of Resources.

 Hassi Sadri along with the other honorees receiving the DVCP Award this year.
 (Mitch Marquez from the Elk Grove Police Dept., David Moranz/Citrus Heights Police Dept, Susan Elliot/Sacramento's District Attorney's Office, Lenore Koller/FJC Camp Hope)